shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 `examples/src/seam-carve/` subdirectory.

 Here are some performance numbers for removing 10 seams from an image of size approximately 2600x600.
-The row-major granularity is 1000 pixels, and the triangular granularity is 1560 pixels (base-width 80).
+I did a little bit of tuning, and ended up choosing a row-major granularity of 1000 pixels, and a triangular base-width granularity of 88 (1980 pixels).

 ```
             P=1   P=10  P=20  P=30
 row-major   0.66  0.38  0.38  0.38
-triangular  0.78  0.18  0.12  0.11
+triangular  0.78  0.17  0.12  0.09
 ```

 On 1 processor (P = 1), the row-major strategy is faster by about 15%, but quickly hits its maximum possible speedup of (for this input and grain size) approximately 2x, seeing no additional improvement above 10 processors.
-In contrast, the triangular strategy continues to get faster as the number of processors increases, with self-speedups of about 4x on 10 processors, 6.5x on 10, and 7x on 30.
+In contrast, the triangular strategy continues to get faster as the number of processors increases, with self-speedups of about 5x on 10 processors, 6.5x on 20, and 9x on 30.

+Despite having a mild amount of overhead on 1 processor, we can see that the triangular strategy is provides huge gains: it is as much as 4x faster than the row-major strategy when using lots of processors.

 ## Conclusion

-Seam carving is a challenging benchmark for a number of reasons.
-It is largely memory-bound, and the amount of parallelism for typical images is fairly small... so small in fact, that the most obvious method for parallelization (row-major order) extracts almost no parallelism.
-With a small change, we were able to improve performance significantly: in particular, the triangular strategy described here is 3.5x faster than the row-major strategy on 30 processors, despite being mildly slower on a single core.
+One might wonder: why are the speedups we got so far away from the theoretical limits?
+With a base-width of 88, shouldn't we be able to get up to 30x speedup on an image of width 2600?
+Well, unfortunately, there are a large number of barriers to achieving such good speedup in practice: ineffective cache utilization, memory bandwidth bottlenecks, non-optimal scheduling... etc.

+In the case of seam carving, there are two major limiting factors.
+  1. Seam carving is largely memory-bound, i.e., for each memory access it only does a small amount of work before the next access.
+To get around this bottleneck, we might need better cache utilization, and so we would have to more carefully lay out the values of `M(i,j)` in memory.
+(For this implementation, I used a simple flat-array layout, where `M(i,j)` lives at index `i*width + j`.
+We could instead try storing these values in a hierarchical structure, indexing first by strip, and then by triangle, to better improve locality.)
+  2. Seam carving has high span, performing a small amount of work in between each synchronization.
+For example in the row-major strategy, we use a barrier between each row, and in the triangular strategy, we use two barriers per strip.
+This can cause the scheduler to perform too many thread migrations.
+To mitigate this, one thing we could try is to let triangles overlap slightly, to increase the size of each strip, and therefore require fewer barrier synchronizations overall.

 <!--
 In code, we could do this in MPL as follows: